© New York City Short Film Festival. All rights reserved.

-New York City Short Film Festival
+19th New York City Short Film Festival

-We hope that this year's festival screenings will once again take place at the Leonard Nimoy Thalia Theatre at Symphony Space, a storied arts and film venue in Manhattan.
+We hope that this year's festival screenings will once again take place (pandemic-permitting) at the Leonard Nimoy Thalia Theatre at Symphony Space, a storied arts and film venue in Manhattan.

 NYC SHORTS is a juried festival with winners in each of seven categories: Drama Short, Comedy Short, Documentary Short, Animation Short, LGBT Short, Foreign Language Short and Student Short.
 The audience votes for its favorite film in each screening for the audience awards.
-In our 16-year history, we have screened shorts from all over the world and had filmmakers in attendance from the US, UK, Australia, Germany, Mexico, South Africa, Israel, Canada, Italy and more.
+In our 19-year history, we have screened shorts from all over the world and had filmmakers in attendance from the US, UK, Australia, Germany, Mexico, South Africa, Israel, Canada, Italy and more.
 Attending filmmakers participate in a post-screening Q&A and network with other filmmakers and industry guests at our after-party.

 The festival was founded in 2005 by filmmakers David Barba, James Pellerito and Jennifer Pellerito.